ropenttd/docker_openttd/readme.md

 # OpenTTD in Docker
 __An image brought to you by /r/openttd__

-Built with Alpine Linux and from OpenTTD source to provide the leanest, meanest container you'll come across for putting trainsets in containers.
+Built from OpenTTD source to provide the leanest, meanest container you'll come across for putting trainsets in containers.

 ## Using this Container
 ```